OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Additional considerations

 In order to create an add-in that will run on multiple platforms (one of the key tenants of Office Add-ins), you should not access the Document Object Model (DOM) in custom functions or use libraries like jQuery that rely on the DOM.
-On Excel for Windows, where custom functions use the JavaScript runtime, custom functions cannot access the DOM.
+In Excel on Windows, where custom functions use the JavaScript runtime, custom functions cannot access the DOM.

 ## Next steps
 Learn some crucial [best practices for custom functions](custom-functions-best-practices.md).